LiuJieee/StartCLR/README.md

 ## Additional requirements for model construction

 ### GPN-MSA
-This module is used to quantify the Ref-seq feature about reference sequence.
+This module is used to quantify the embedding features of mutated sequence derived from GPN-MSA.

 To install dependencies, create a new conda environment:
 ```bash